6th February 2022

 T119 was put on Esso’s original list of trees to remove when it was published over 2 years ago.
 At the time, we tied ribbons round all the trees on the list.
 Our ribbon is still on T119, and yet Esso still couldn’t identify it and mark it correctly.

 We have informed Esso and Rushmoor Borough Council about the errors.
-RBC are the land owner and also the local planning authority so we hope that they can take action to ensure that Esso comply with the permission they have been granted.
+RBC are the land owner and local planning authority so we hope that they can to take action to ensure that Esso comply with the permission they have been granted.

 We hope that Esso will rectify these mistakes and improve their working practices to prevent any additional serious errors from being made.